aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-cost-monitoring-ingress-observability.md

 # Single Cluster Observability - Kubecost Cost Monitoring with Secure Ingress using Cognito

+Implementing Kubecost for monitoring EKS clusters provides invaluable insights into resource utilization and cost management.
+Kubecost offers granular visibility into the cost breakdown of Kubernetes workloads, enabling efficient allocation of resources and optimization of infrastructure spending.
+By integrating with Amazon Managed Prometheus (AMP) and AWS services such as Application Load Balancer, Amazon Cognito, and Amazon Route 53, Kubecost ensures a comprehensive monitoring solution with secure access control mechanisms.
+With alerts and recording rules provided by Amazon Managed Service for Prometheus, teams can proactively identify and address potential issues, ensuring optimal performance and cost-effectiveness of EKS deployments.
+Kubecost's user-friendly dashboard and reporting capabilities empower organizations to make informed decisions, maximize resource efficiency, and maintain cost predictability in their EKS environments, ultimately enhancing operational excellence and driving business growth.

 ## Architecture

 The following figure illustrates the architecture of the pattern we will be deploying for Single EKS cost monitoring (Kubecost) pattern with Application Load Balancer, Amazon Cognito, and a Transport Layer Security (TLS) Certificate on AWS Certificate Manager (ACM) with Amazon Route 53 hosted zone to authenticate users to Kubecost